aaronrkaufman/spellingbee/README.md

 # spellingbee
-An R Shiny clone of the New York Times' Spelling Bee puzzle
+An R Shiny implementation of the New York Times' Spelling Bee puzzle